danbee/cv/source/sections/_portfolio.markdown

 #### [New Bamboo](https://www.new-bamboo.co.uk)

 The New Bamboo website was completely redesigned and rebuilt from the ground up in 2015.
-Daniel managed the project, served as the primary developer and also contributed to the design work.
+Dan managed the project, served as the primary developer and also contributed to the design work.

 #### [Contagious IO](https://www.contagious.io)

 Contagious IO is a curated, collaborative research tool showcasing the world's most innovative marketing, trends and technology.
-Daniel worked with another New Bamboo developer to build it, using Ruby on Rails, PostgreSQL and ElasticSearch.
+Dan worked with another New Bamboo developer to build it, using Ruby on Rails, PostgreSQL and ElasticSearch.

 #### [Contagious](https://www.contagious.com)

 The Contagious website is built on the Shopify platform.
-Daniel was part of the New Bamboo team that developed it.
+Dan was part of the New Bamboo team that developed it.

 #### [Soundunlimited](http://www.soundunlimited.co.uk)

-Sound Unlimited, a Plymouth-based music shop, hired Daniel to build a complete online shop system.
-Daniel used Ruby on Rails for the site and Rspec for testing.
+Sound Unlimited, a Plymouth-based music shop, hired Dan to build a complete online shop system.
+Dan used Ruby on Rails for the site and Rspec for testing.

 #### [NeoMPC](http://pixelhum.com/neompc)

 NeoMPC is a web based client for controlling an MPD server that was built using PHP and jQuery and uses mpd.class.php to connect to the MPD server.
-Daniel completed all of the coding, interface design and graphics for this project.
+Dan completed all of the coding, interface design and graphics for this project.

 #### [Footwork Solutions](http://pixelhum.com/portfolio/footwork/)

 Footwork Solutions are a web development company in Plymouth specialising in large enterprise intranet systems.
-Daniel designed the company logo and the website and built the template for Drupal.
+Dan designed the company logo and the website and built the template for Drupal.

 #### [Dan Barber Photo](http://danbarberphoto.com)

-Daniel designed and implemented his personal photography site using Ruby on Rails and jQuery, including backend admin pages.
+Dan designed and implemented his personal photography site using Ruby on Rails and jQuery, including backend admin pages.

-#### Daniel's CV
+#### Dan's CV

-Daniel built his CV, a responsive design built using Middleman, SASS and Markdown that makes extensive use of HTML5, CSS3, typography and web fonts.
+Dan built his CV, a responsive design built using Middleman, SASS and Markdown that makes extensive use of HTML5, CSS3, typography and web fonts.
 The source code is available on [Github](https://github.com/danbee/cv).